-The commitment to your tactics definitely comes in to play when you are under moderate pressure.
+The commitment to your tactics definitely comes into play when you are under moderate pressure.
 Commit to your tactics to impose yourself on the court.
 Don't let your opponent dictate play.

 Tennis is an incredible sport.
-There is no better feeling that hitting a tennis ball perfectly clean.
+There is no better feeling than hitting a tennis ball perfectly clean.
 To do that consistently you need commitment on your movement to get you to the ball early and on your swing to hit through the ball.
 To get the best results on court combine that with a commitment to your tactics and you will get the most of your game and win more matches.

 Tennis, it's all about commitment!